 15% | 170,000 | 700 | 0.25% | 35.42 |

-The single premium PMI is a lump-sum payment at settlement.
+The single premium PMI is a lump-sum payment at closing.
 The single premium option can also be financed in the mortgage.
 The single premium choice does not require additional payments to the private mortgage insurance company.
 The single premium can be used in conjunction with the seller paid closing costs.

 The single premium is offered as refundable and non-refundable.
 The refundable option means that if the loan is paid off early, a percentage of the single premium will be refunded to the borrower.
 The non-refundable choice does not refund any unearned premium, if the loan is paid off early.
 The non-refundable single premium is less expensive.